mzattera/KRAAL/README.md

 # KRAAL

-KRAAL (Knowledge and Reasoning Awesome Algorithms and L? - OK, I made this up) is a set of Graql scripts and ontologies aiming at transforming [Grakn](https://grakn.ai/) into a RDF triple store with integrated OWL reasoner.
+KRAAL (Knowledge and Reasoning Awesome Algorithms with Limits) is a set of Graql scripts and ontologies aiming at transforming [Grakn](https://grakn.ai/) into a RDF triple store with integrated RDFS (and in the future OWL) reasoner.

 In addition, some "glue" code to import RDF into Grakn is provided.